intrinio/java-sdk/docs/FundamentalsApi.md

 <a name="lookupFundamental"></a>
 # **lookupFundamental**
-> List&lt;Fundamental&gt; lookupFundamental(identifier, statementCode, fiscalPeriod, fiscalYear)
+> Fundamental lookupFundamental(identifier, statementCode, fiscalYear, fiscalPeriod)

 Lookup a Fundamental